-At Larimer Humane Society, we realize that there are times when owners can no longer care for their pets, and realize how difficult a decision this can be.
-We ask that if you have a pet you can no longer care for, you call us first to discuss your situation.
-We know re-homing your pet is not an easy choice to make and we commend you for making the choice to surrender your pet responsibly to us.
+If you have a pet you can no longer care for, please call us at 970.226.3647 ext.
+0 first to discuss your situation.
+Re-homing your pet is not an easy choice to make and we are here to help you with the process.

-If you’re surrendering your pet due to a behavior concern, we encourage you to first explore our online help sheets and/or seek the guidance of an animal behaviorist or trainer.
+If you’re surrendering your pet due to a behavior concern, explore our online help sheets and/or consider seeking the guidance of an animal behaviorist or trainer.

-If you are confident in your decision to surrender your pet, we ask that you complete our dog surrender form or cat surrender form.
-This can be done at the shelter or you can download it and complete it in the comfort of your own home.
+If you are confident in your decision to surrender your pet, complete our dog surrender form or cat surrender form or download the dog surrender PDF or cat surrender PDF.
+This can be done at the shelter or from the comfort of your own home.

-As an independent, non-for-profit organization, we do ask for a $30 pet relinquishment fee; however, no pet will be turned away for due to an owner’s inability to pay.
-The relinquishment fee helps off-set costs incurred by the shelter.
-We care for nearly 12,000 animals each year, both wild and domestic.
-Surrender fees vary for exotics, fish and farm animals.
+As an independent, not-for-profit organization, we ask for a $30 pet relinquishment fee.
+No pet will be turned away for due to an owner’s inability to pay.
+This relinquishment fee helps us care for nearly 6,000 animals each year.
+Surrender fees vary for exotics, fish, and farm animals.